bnelo12/MLP-WaveNet/README.md

 # ClaireNet

-## Enviornment Setup
+## Environment Setup
-ClaireNet uses a Conda to manage its enviorment.
-To setup first have Conda installed and then run:
+ClaireNet uses a Conda to manage its environment.
+To setup, first have Conda installed and then run:

 ```conda env create -f environment.yml```